empfunden/cpp-interview/README.md

 - `timestamp`: a timestamp for the current air traffic control session in milliseconds
 - `aircraft_id`: the aircraft's identifier
-- `position`: a 3D vector indicating the current location of the aircraft
+- `position`: a 3D vector indicating the current position of the aircraft
 - `direction`: a unit 3D vector indicating the direction of the aircraft's travel
 - `speed`: the aircraft's speed in meters per second